 Now it doesn’t mean that you give up manual pinning.
 You should, in fact, do a combination of both manual & automation pinning on a daily basis for maximum result.

-You can do manual pinning whenever you are free like while watching TV, travelling etc and rest of the pinning can be automated using Tailwind.
+You can do manual pinning whenever you are free like while watching TV, traveling etc and rest of the pinning can be automated using Tailwind.

 In this way, you can save a heck lot of time and can concentrate on other work as well.

-Here are few of my favourite tribes that you can join without any approval from the admin.
+Here are few of my favorite tribes that you can join without any approval from the admin.

-I would also suggest a course, Pinterest Manual which has been a life saver for me.
-I have been able to double my Pinterest traffic just by using this course & it’s steadily growing.
+I have been able to double my Pinterest traffic just by using these courses & it’s steadily growing.

 Anyways, I hope by now, you are not a newbie anymore.
 Well, if you want to learn more advanced stuff regarding Pinterest, then check out the following articles.